anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 > Intune for Education only supports iOS device enrollment for devices bought through Apple DEP.
 If you did not buy a device through an approved Apple DEP vendor, you must manually enter the device serial number into Apple School Manager.
 For more information about Apple School Manager, see the [Apple education support site](https://support.apple.com/education).

 ## Add an MDM Push certificate
 An Apple MDM push certificate sets up a secure connection between your Intune and Apple School Manager account.
-It ensures that Intune can continually sync and manage the device and apps you set up with Apple.
+When connected, Intune can continually sync and manage your Apple devices and apps.

 1. Sign in to the Intune for Education Portal.
 2. Click **Tenant settings** > **iOS device management**.
 3. On the **iOS Device Management** page, click the **MDM Push Certificate** tab.
 4. Follow the instructions on the **MDM Push Certificate** page.
 You will be required to visit the Apple Push Certificate portal to create an MDM push certificate.
 Sign in to the Apple Push Certificates portal with your school's Apple ID, not your personal one.
 5. Complete the steps in the Apple portal.
-After your create the certificate, click to download and save it.
+After you create the certificate, click to download and save it.
 6. Return to the Intune for Education portal and upload the saved certificate.
 Then click **Save**.

 The push certificate expires every 365 days.
 The certificate is needed to connect Intune for Education to your Apple School Manager account, so [you'll need to renew it yearly](renew-ios-certificate-token.md).